Reviews voted most helpful

 We need a documentary like this.
 As a lesbian non-surfer, I feel this is a topic that needs to be addressed, and I am thrilled to see that someone has done so.

-• This film is a delight.
+This film is a delight.
 It is a fun, cinematically beautiful, heartfelt and honest story telling the experience of surfers from South America to Asia, Australia, the US and Europe, professional and beginner, of what it has been like to struggle with being gay in and out of the water.
 In light of athletes in many other sports coming out, this documentry gives an important case for acceptance of all minority groups, women and homosexuals, through the lens of surfing.
 As one says in the movie, young gay children don’t have any heroes to look up to, especially not in the world of surfing, and this film finally poses the question to an otherwise ignorant industry.
-Such an inspiring film, now go get wet!
+Such an inspiring film, now go get wet!17 out of 22 members found this review helpfulI found this review:

 Inappropriate